Hot Hanoi Nights 10 things to do in Vietnam’s Capital

 Have you ever written about a destination in just a few paragraphs?
 It’s hard to capture just the feeling of it in a few words.

 The lights were dim as we arrived in the terminal, like there were fluorescent bulbs missing.
 In hindsight I think it was the grime of age and probably cigarettes.
-It felt a little creepy for a capital city airport and I noticed the indifferent faces on the uniformed security.
-Sometimes it’s hard to work out what time of the day or night it was in the place you left and that feeling of sleep deprivation just makes things surreal.
+It did feel a little creepy for a capital city airport and I noticed the bored faces on the uniformed security.
+Sometimes, sleep deprivation just makes things surreal.

 Every face beyond the air-conditioned terminal was talking at me, yelling, and gesturing towards a taxi or van and sometimes a laughably small bicycle with a double passenger seat.
-I was with Quang, and happy about it.
-Some hotels offer a taxi service, and I realized this pre-organized $20 luxury was probably one of my finest organisational milestones.
+I was with Quang, a preorganised taxi driver and a luxury that is always one of the finest organisational milestones you can prepare.
 He swept the chaos aside with a few words.
 The door to the minivan slid open and cool air curled onto the pavement before we set off into the traffic and beeping horns.

 The road into the city was dark but all along the way there were pockets of light offering fascinating glimpses into shops and tall apartment buildings with washing fluttering, set beside small shacks where people were sitting cross legged or standing looking out.
 Dogs and children and micro roadside restaurants flashed past and the driver jabbed at the brakes and sounded his horn flipping from one lane to the next around other cars and vans and bicycles.